 One-Day Tour of Istria

 The first stop on our tour of Istria was for truffles – the fungus, not the chocolate.
+Istria Truffles are a regional delicacy.
 While not everyone is a fan of the pungent, high-priced nuggets, it only takes one whiff of the earthy scent to make me swoon.

 Our morning mission was to accompany dogs at the Karlic Tartufi Plantation in Paladini on a hunt, but first we had breakfast.
 Perhaps one of the most indulgent, flavorful breakfasts to ever pass my lips; everything we consumed – cheese, meat, oil and honey – was accented with truffles, culminating in Karlic’s signature dish, scrambled eggs with truffles.
-Heavenly.
+It was absolutely heavenly.

 Is it ever too early to start drinking?
-We don’t think so – at least not when sampling traditional Croatian brandy!
-The second stop on our tour of Istria was at Aura Distillery in Buzet – a family-run company intent on producing products ‘just like grandma’ without any preservatives.
+Well, not in Croatia, and especially appropriate when sampling traditional Istrian brandy!
+The second stop on our Istria tour was at Aura Distillery in Buzet.
+The family-run company is intent on producing products ‘just like grandma’ without any preservatives.